solita/solita.github.com/_posts/2016-03-02-elasticon.md

 * Casual news search
 * Serious research

 Some people have been asking why not just customer to use Google?
 Well there were few reasons for that.
-They did want to control that their customers are keeping in their site.
+They did want to control that their customers are kept in their site.
 There is no Google for native apps.
 New York times also think that they know their content better than Google and they feel they can do better than Google in finding stuff from their site.

 #### Hotel tonight
 Hotel tonight is a company that provides a way to book hotel spontaneously for tonight.
 To give the best alternetives they need to find suitable hotels by geolocation, find all the rates for each hotel and rank them somehow for the customer.
 To achieve this they are using Elasticsearch.

 #### Activision
-Activision is in gaming industry.
+Activision works in gaming industry.
 They shared stories about two different use cases for Elasticsearch in their industry.

 Gamers are talking about Activision games in Twitter.
 Activision uses Elastic stack to keep up what is happening in Twitter.
 By having this they can for example notice when people are complaining about the game a lot in the twitter which might be cause by for example poor server performance.
 They can this way harness the information in Twitter to be part of their monitoring infrastructure in top of their internal monitoring systems.
 They also provided an example how to use Elasticsearch from Clojure.